andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 You've now published your PR!
 You can either keep coding if you're still working on your task(s) that you need to do before you can merge, or [Request "Code Reviews (CRs)"](#how-do-i-request-code-reviews-crs).

 Note, if you want to come back to your pull request and edit it later, or even just check back on its status, you can do so by completing steps 1 and 2 above, then selecting your pull request from the list.
-You can [use filters (TODO)](#using-filters) to help find your PR in the list.
+You can [use filters](Issues.md#im-trying-to-find-an-issue-or-pr-how-can-i-filter-and-search-for-it) to help find your PR in the list.

 ## How do I check my code is ready to "Merge"?